PriceLab/Multiomics-BMI/README.md

 Last update on Nov 3, 2022
 * 2022-01-20 The repository was generated.
 * 2022-01-24 The Jupyter Notebooks (from code-01 to code-09) were uploaded.
-* 2022-11-03 All the Jupyter Notebooks were updated, based on the revised manuscript.
+* 2022-11-03 Based on the revised manuscript, all the Jupyter Notebooks were updated. (forced update...)